GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 **Linear damping**
 Modify an object linear damping.
 How much movement speed is lost across the time.

+**Linear velocity towards an angle**
+Set the linear velocity towards an angle.

 **Linear velocity X**
 Modify an object linear velocity on X.